+353-1-416-8900REST OF WORLD

 Authors

 Kavita Batra Assistant Professor and Senior Biostatistician, Kirk Kerkorian School of Medicine at UNLV, Las Vegas, Nevada, USA.
 Dr. Kavita Batra, PhD, MPH, BDS, FRSPH, serves as an Assistant Professor and Senior Biostatistician with the Kirk Kerkorian School of Medicine at UNLV.
 Dr. Batra began her career as a dental surgeon in India and received her master's and doctorate degrees in public health from the University of Nevada, Las Vegas, USA.
 As the co-vice chair of the research seminar planning committee for the office of research and director of internal medicine resident research within the school of medicine, Dr. Batra provides statistical and research mentoring to faculty, residents, fellows, and medical students.
 Her research interests include, but are not limited to, maternal and child health, COVID-19, social determinants of health, vaccine hesitancy, clinical research, and evidence synthesis.
 Dr. Batra has published multiple peer-reviewed articles and presented her work at several state, national, and international public health conferences.
 She has an extensive experience in quantitative and qualitative research.
 Dr. Batra serves on the topical advisory panel and editorial boards of several journals, including Annals of Epidemiology, Psychiatric Case Reports, Dentistry Journal, Vaccines, and Healthcare.
 Dr. Batra is a President-elect to the Delta Omega-Delta Theta Chapter at UNLV, a Grad Alumni Ambassador, a key member to the Sexual Misconduct Taskforce, Nevada System of Higher Education, and a statewide secretory to the Nevada Public Health Association.
-Manoj Sharma Department of Social and Behavioral Health, School of Public Health, University of Nevada, Las Vegas (UNLV), NV, United States; Department of Internal Medicine, Kirk Kerkorian School of Medicine at UNLV, Las Vegas, NV, United States.
-Dr. Manoj Sharma, MBBS, PhD, MCHES�, is a public health physician and educator with a medical degree from the University of Delhi and a doctorate in Preventive Medicine from The Ohio State University.
-He is currently a tenured Full Professor and Chair of the Social and Behavioral Health program at the University of Nevada, Las Vegas, in the School of Public Health and an Adjunct Professor in the Department of Internal Medicine at the Kirk Kerkorian School of Medicine at UNLV.
-In his career, spanning over 35 years, he has trained/taught over 6,000 health professionals.
-He has worked for local health departments; state health departments/agencies; federal government agencies; nonprofit agencies; professional organizations; and international agencies including governments of other nations in his career.
-He is ranked in the top one percentile of global research scientists from 176 fields by Elsevier.
-He has been awarded several prestigious honors including American Public Health Association's Mentoring Award, ICTHP Impact Award, J. Mayhew Derryberry Award, and William R. Gemma Distinguished Alumnus Award at The Ohio State University among others.
-His research interests are in developing and evaluating theory-based health behavior change interventions, obesity prevention, stress-coping, community-based participatory research, and integrative mind-body-spirit interventions.
+Manoj Sharma Social & Behavioral Health, & Internal Medicine, University of Nevada, Las Vegas, NV, United States.
+Manoj Sharma, MBBS, Ph.D., MCHES� is a public health physician and educator with a medical degree from the University of Delhi and a doctorate in Preventive Medicine from The Ohio State University.
+He is also a Master Certified Health Education Specialist certified by the National Commission on Health Education Credentialing.
+He is currently a tenured Full Professor of Public Health and Adjunct Professor of Internal Medicine at the University of Nevada, Las Vegas.
+He served as the past Founding Chair of the Department of Social and Behavioral Health at UNLV.
+In his career, spanning over 40 years, he has trained/taught over 6,000 health professionals.
+He has designed and taught a variety of undergraduate and graduate courses in health behavior, health education, and health promotion at 13 national and international universities working full-time or part-time.
+He has worked and provided leadership for local health departments, state health departments/agencies, federal government agencies, non-profit agencies, professional organizations, and international agencies including governments of other nations.
+He has been invited as a keynote presenter at several universities.
+He is a prolific researcher and as of March 2025 has published 17 books, over 425 peer-reviewed research articles, and over 500 other publications (h-index 60, i-10 index over 250, and over 20,000 citations) and secured funding for over $10 million.
+He has been awarded several prestigious honors including the American Public Health Association's Lyndon Haviland Mentoring Award, PHEHP Distinguished Career Award, ICTHP Impact Award, J. Mayhew Derryberry Award, ATOD Lifetime Achievement Award, Cancer Forum's Diversity, Equity and Inclusion Award and William R. Gemma Distinguished Alumnus Award from the College of Public Health Alumni Society and Alumni Achievement Award from the College of Medicine at the Ohio State University among others.
+His research interests are in developing and evaluating theory-based (evidence-based) health behavior change interventions, obesity prevention, mental health, stress-coping, community-based participatory research/evaluation, and integrative mind-body-spirit interventions.